Vijan-arora/Elevate-labs-internship/README.md

 **🧠 Key Learnings:**
 - Applied OOP principles like encapsulation and class interaction
-- Implemented relationships between `Book` and `User` classes
+- Implemented relationships between Book and User classes
-- Practiced dynamic list handling using `ArrayList`
+- Practiced dynamic list handling using ArrayList
 - Strengthened logical flow and user interaction in CLI programs
 - Improved exception handling and input validation

+---

+### 📅 Day 4 — Task 4: Notes App (Java CLI)
+**🧾 Description:**
+Built a command-line Notes App to create, view, and delete text-based notes stored in a file.

+**Features:**
+- Add, view, and delete notes through a menu-driven interface
+- Store notes persistently using `notes.txt`
+- Numbered listing for easier note management
+- Simple and lightweight file-based storage system

+**🧠 Key Learnings:**
+- Implemented file handling using `FileReader`, `FileWriter`, and `BufferedReader`
+- Managed data dynamically with ArrayList for deletion operations
+- Enhanced understanding of exception handling and user input processing
+- Strengthened control flow with loops and conditionals

 ---